-Setting goals is an integral and crucial aspect of financial success for any business.
+Setting business goals is an integral and crucial aspect of financial success for any business.
+It’s a critical part of business planning.
 It is important that you set both short term and long term goals.
 Here we set forth a basic guide for goal setting.

 First, set realistic goals.
 Goals should be or represent solutions to problems.
 They shouldn’t be arbitrary.
 You may need to research comparative goals or discuss your goals with the right marketing, financial, or business consulting expert.

 Second, map out the steps to each goal.
 In other words, how to you plan to achieve your goals?
 What is your plan of action?
 What will you do every day to see to it you are inching closer to your goals on a daily, weekly, or monthly basis?
 For example, if you wanted to train for a marathon, you wouldn’t just run the marathon.
 You would have a daily plan in place for how you are going to increase your endurance and properly fuel your body.
 With businesses it is the same thing.
 How will you strengthen and properly fuel your business on a daily basis?